 The English word coffee first came to be used in the early- to mid-1600s, It comes from the Ottoman Turkish Kahveh.
 It was even banned in Ottoman Turkey in the 17th century for political reasons and was associated with rebellious political activities in Europe.

-Istanbul has been the center of coffee trade between East and West for centuries.
-Today coffee shops in Istanbul are popular more then ever, as they have spread like wild fire.
+Istanbul has been the center of the coffee trade between East and West for centuries.
+Today coffee shops in Istanbul are popular more than ever, as they have spread like wildfire.
 The rushed business traveler rarely has to worry about where to find a cup of coffee.
 That’s because you can find a coffee shop on every street corner.

 Real coffee snobs argue that the best java is found at small local cafes where each cup is painstakingly crafted.
 Often tucked away in neighborhoods outside of a city’s financial district, these shops can be difficult to get to for a business traveler.

-We recommends independent coffee shops in istanbul for business travelers bored with the same four hotel walls.
+We recommend independent coffee shops in Istanbul for business travelers bored with the same four hotel walls.
 Coffee houses are a great place to experience the local geography and culture.

 Here are some of the top coffee shops in Istanbul Turkey.
 Because of recommendation by our visitors the list of coffee shops has grown and will be updated regularly.

 This chic, quiet cafe is called Simdi (Now) and it is the first floor of a very trendy old Pera building..

 The interior is well decorated and so much relaxing than having your coffee in Markiz Passage.

 If you like to chill out and enjoy meeting local intellectuals it is a nice place to go.
 The coffees and fresh juices are excellent and take a piece of delicious Orange cake to go with it.
 Simdi is Located in Smyrna Beyoglu side streets